itsviennaregion/automaps/docs/user_guide/installation.md

     e.g.

-        /bin/python3 -c "import qgis; print(qgis.__path__)"
+        /usr/bin/python3 -c "import qgis; print(qgis.__path__)"

+    Assuming

-    Assuming this results in the path `/usr/lib/python3/dist-packages/qgis`, that your system Python interpreter is located under `/bin/python3`, and that you are using Python version 3.8, the procedure to install automaps into a new virtual environment is as follows:
+    * this results in the path `/usr/lib/python3/dist-packages/qgis`,
+    * that your system Python interpreter is located under `/usr/bin/python3`,
+    * and that you are using Python version 3.8,

+    the procedure to install automaps into a new virtual environment is as follows:

+    Create the virtual environment:

-        /bin/python3 -m venv venv
+        usr/bin/python3 -m venv venv

+    Activate the virtual environment:

         source venv/bin/activate

+    Install autoMaps:

         pip install automaps

+    Create the `.pth` file:

         echo "/usr/lib/python3/dist-packages" > venv/lib/python3.8/site-packages/qgis.pth

 !!! info